Rivers Casino Tip Earners Reach $5.5 Million Preliminary Settlement

 Brown also alleged that the company failed to properly compensate overtime wages for workers; the company calculated overtime based on cash wages, rather than the state minimum wage as required by law.

 Has your employer withheld your rightfully earned wages?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.